A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Topological bundles

 Obviously, every locally trivial Banach or Hilbert bundle defines, by forgetting the norms or the inner products, a locally trivial vector bundle in the usual sense.
 We have the following well-known converse result, see \cite[Lemma 2]{Swan1962}, showing that every locally trivial vector bundle over a compact base space can be turned into a locally trivial continuous Hilbert bundle (and in particular, a locally trivial Banach bundle). \begin{proposition} If $s \colon E \rightarrow M$ is a locally trivial vector bundle over a compact space, then there is a continuous map $(\cdot|\cdot) \colon E \times_M E \rightarrow \C$ such that the restriction $(\cdot|\cdot)_{E_m \times E_m}$ is an inner product on $E_m$ for every $m \in M$. \end{proposition} A map as in Proposition \ref{existinnerprod} is called a \emph{continuous inner product} of the locally trivial bundle. \\ The following basic result on locally trivial Hilbert bundles will be of use later on (cf. \cite[Proof of Theorem 5.12]{ellis}). \begin{proposition} Let $s \colon E \rightarrow M$ be a locally trivial continuous Hilbert bundle over a locally compact space $M$ and $d \in \N_0$ with $\dim E_m = d$ for all $m \in M$.
 Then there are local continuous sections $\tau_1, \dots, \tau_d \colon O \rightarrow E$ defined on a dense open subset $O$ of $M$ such that $\{\tau_1(m), \dots, \tau_d(m)\}$ is an orthonormal basis of $E_m$ for every $m \in O$. \end{proposition} \begin{proof} For each $m \in M$, we find an open neighborhood and local continuous sections $\tau_1, \dots, \tau_d$ such that $\{\tau_1(m), \dots, \tau_d(m)\}$ is an orthonormal basis of $E_m$.
-The result now follows from Zorn's lemma. \end{proof} We call a collection of sections $\tau_1, \dots, \tau_d$ as in Proposition \ref{denselydeforth} a \emph{densely defined local orthonormal basis} of the bundle. \\ As a consequence of \cite[Theorem 18.5]{Gierz1982}\footnote{Note that by \cite[Proposition 16.4]{Gierz1982} a continuous Banach bundles automatically has a Hausdorff total space, so the cited result is applicable.} we have the following characterization of locally trivial continuous Banach bundles. \begin{proposition} For a continuous Banach bundle $s \colon E \rightarrow M$ over a locally compact space $M$ the following assertions are equivalent. \begin{enumerate}[(a)] \item $s \colon E \rightarrow M$ is locally trivial. \item All fibers $E_m$ for $m \in M$ are finite-dimensional and the dimension map
+The result now follows from Zorn's lemma. \end{proof} We call a collection of sections $\tau_1, \dots, \tau_d$ as in Proposition \ref{denselydeforth} a \emph{densely defined local orthonormal basis} of the bundle. \\ As a consequence of \cite[Theorem 18.5]{Gierz1982} we have the following characterization of locally trivial continuous Banach bundles. \begin{proposition} For a continuous Banach bundle $s \colon E \rightarrow M$ over a locally compact space $M$ the following assertions are equivalent. \begin{enumerate}[(a)] \item $s \colon E \rightarrow M$ is locally trivial. \item All fibers $E_m$ for $m \in M$ are finite-dimensional and the dimension map

 is locally constant. \end{enumerate} \end{proposition}